 Once you’ve made strides towards bringing your website up to compliance, how do you test for it?
 It’s useful to have a WCAG checklist on hand when you’re working through the guidelines.
 Wuhcag provides a number of comprehensive free checklists opens in a new window to get you started.

-For each WCAG guideline, there are opens in a new windowtestable success criteria, which are at the three levels described above.
+For each WCAG guideline, there are testable success criteria opens in a new window, which are at the three levels described above.
 These are organized according to the POUR principles.

 There are also automated testing services which provide instant results.
-One example of this is opens in a new windowACE.
+One example of this is ACE opens in a new window.
 Simply enter your website’s URL, and a preliminary scan will reveal your immediate compliance issues and provide a good place for you to start.

 There are many of these opens in a new window such tools, and using several will give you a comprehensive baseline for your website’s improvement checklist.
 After improvements are made, you should re-employ these tools to see where you’re still lacking and track improvements.

 It’s important to couple these automated review processes with a manual process as well.
 Many automated ADA compliance detectors and auditors miss key elements, which would prevent you from becoming fully ADA compliant.
-Did you know that automated accessibility testing can only capture opens in a new window17-19% of WCAG guideline failures?
+Did you know that automated accessibility testing can only capture 17-19% of WCAG guideline failures opens in a new window?
 Yikes!
 To employ a manual process, you may wish to consider hiring a web design firm which specializes in these types of concerns and can not only help bring you up to ADA and WCAG standards and guidelines under the law, but can help guarantee your continued compliance as technologies evolve and your business grows and your website is updated.

 Can I get my website WCAG 2.0 AA certified?